swdavey/wphol/workshop/destroy.md

 <summary><h3>Task 1 - Destroy your Wordpress site</h3></summary>

 1. In the OCI console navigate to the Resource Manager.
 From the Hamburger menu, select Developer Services and then click on the Resource Manager item.

+2. In the Resource Manager page under the "Resource Manager" menu, click on "Jobs".

   ![OCI resource manager](../images/OCI-resource-manager.png)

-2. In the Resource Manager page under the "Resource Manager" menu, click on "Jobs".
-If you are in the correct compartment then you should see an apply job at the top of the list.
-If you are not in the correct comparment, change to the correct compartment using the Compartment drop down list (on the left-hand-side of the page).
-Click on the apply job link.
+3. You should see the (apply) job that built your infrastucture at the top of the list.
+Click on the job's link.

   ![OCI resource manager job list](../images/OCI-resource-manager-job_list.png)